 Excerpt – enter a sentence or two from the post.
-This info may appear on the category index page, so choose it wisely.
+This info will appear on the Media Members and Archive pages, so write it wisely.

-Slug – a shortened, SEO-friendly title of your post.
+Slug – a shortened, SEO-friendly title of your post, auto-filled with Title.

 Author – set your name here by pulling the dropdown menu.
 If you don’t like how your name reads, go to Your Profile in the navigation bar and use the drop down menu to pick a version of your name that you like.
 Then, back on the Edit Post pages, select it in the Author drop-down menu.